 Binomial Distribution Calculator

 Use this binomial probability calculator to easily calculate binomial cumulative distribution function and probability mass given the probability on a single trial, the number of trials and events.
+It can calculate the probability of success if the outcome is a binomial random variable, for example if flipping a coin.
 The calculator can also solve for the number of trials required.

 Using the Binomial Probability Calculator